The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 - Locate the gear icon in bottom left corner

 - Click Ok

 - To use the filters: Click the Gear Icon again and select the specific filter of interest

 Even though the player attributes highlighted above according to his player role will approximately decide how the player will behave, it may be beneficial to learn some specific player preferred moves aka PPM’s to get the most out of a players performance.
 Here we must remember that the characteristics of the tiki taka playing style is founded upon positional play.
 A players positioning and movement or what I will call his playing style can be set by both player role and duty, PPM’s and a concept of both – taking benefits of one characteristics of a player role into another.

 Even though I have given you my vision of which player preferred moves that could be favourable to replicate the tiki taka playing style, it’s worthy to remember that there are several ways to get the same result.

 Remember that learning some player preferred moves might override player instructions and his natural behaviour.
 This is important to have in mind if you tend to swap between two rather different roles as his movement or playing style might become complete different from what you could expect from role description.

 It may also be some player preferred moves which can be valuable for a specific player of your team which is more related to individually abilities than positional play and tactical instructions such as PPM’s related to technical abilities such as curl balls or knock ball past opponent before taking him on, which is related to physical abilities.

-If you should have any recommendations, new ideas or a personal concept you’d like to mention, please share your take on it in the comments field below as it will hopefully help everyone who likes to re-create a tiki taka tactic in Football Manager 2016 or ahead.
+If you should have any recommendations, new ideas or a personal concept you’d like to mention, please share your take on it in the comments field below as it will hopefully help everyone who likes to re-create a tiki taka tactic in Football Manager.